 Acacia fiber is an excellent prebiotic that ferments in the intestines, promoting the growth of ‘friendly’ microorganisms that contribute to gut and bowel health.
 It helps to increase the production of beneficial strains, such as Bifidobacterium and Lactobacillus, two kinds of bacteria that are crucial for keeping the immune system running and our digestive systems operating smoothly.

 Nexira’s inavea™ is an all-natural, GMO-free prebiotic ingredient, offering consumers the appeal of a clean-label, fiber-enriched product that is of 100% vegetable origin.

-Acacia may be beneficial to people with LGS [Leaky Gut Syndrome] by helping to reduce inflammation by inhibiting pro-inflammatory cytokines, while promoting the anti-inflammatory ones.
-Evidence also suggests that acacia is well tolerated and comfortably digested by the body with no discomfort.
+Acacia fiber may be beneficial to people with LGS [Leaky Gut Syndrome] by helping to reduce inflammation by inhibiting pro-inflammatory cytokines, while promoting the anti-inflammatory ones.
+Evidence also suggests that acacia fiber is well tolerated and comfortably digested by the body with no discomfort.

 Nutritional and Functional For Food & Beverages

-The increased popularity of acacia in the food and beverage industry is due to both its nutritional and functional properties.
+The increased popularity of gum acacia in the food and beverage industry is due to both its nutritional and functional properties.

 - Encapsulation agent

 - Stabilizer for colloidal systems

 The baking industry has found multiple uses for this versatile ingredient.
 Acacia gum allows manufacturers to enhance the smoothness of cookies and muffins, and to reduce breakage of delicate products such as crackers.
 It boosts texture and pliability in tortillas and flatbreads and improves the crispiness of toasted baked goods.
 Acacia gum can help to stabilize the moisture in frozen products.